-RNA therapeutics A substantial number of studies conducted over the last couple of decades have identified RNAs as drug targets, and this consequently has contributed to our understanding that RNA-based drugs will be effective in treating a multitude of disease conditions.
-RNA drugs target the genetic material that encodes proteins instead of protein-based traditional small molecule drugs designed based on known structure-function gradients. siRNA and mRNA are the two primary classes of RNA drugs.
-Functionally, siRNA binds to and destructs the matching messenger RNA (mRNA) type and is encoded for a specific protein.
-Instead, the mRNA provides cells with directions for creating particular proteins that may help address diseases caused by protein shortages.
+RNA therapeutics A substantial number of studies conducted over the last couple of decades, have clearly identified RNAs as drug targets and this consequently has contributed to our understanding that RNA-based drugs will be effective in treating a multitude of disease conditions.
+RNA drugs work by targeting the genetic material that encodes proteins, as opposed to protein-based traditional small molecule drugs which are designed based on known structure-function gradients. siRNA and mRNA are the two primary classes of RNA drugs.
+Functionally, siRNA binds to and destructs the matching messenger RNA (mRNA) type which encoded for a specific protein.
+Instead, the mRNA provides cells with directions for creating specific proteins that may help address diseases caused by protein shortages.
 RNA drugs have immense performance in the treatment of various diseases like cancer, virgin disorders and viral infection.
-The US Food and Drug Administration (FDA) approved the first RNA drug for Onpattro in 2018, which treats a genetic disorder called hereditary rare transthyretin-mediated amyloidosis.
-Since then, many more RNA drugs have been approved or are being studied in clinical trials, including mRNA vaccines for COVID-19.
+The first RNA drug was approved by the US Food and Drug Administration (FDA), for Onpattro in 2018, which treat a rare genetic disorder called hereditary transthyretin-mediated amyloidosis.
+Since then, many more RNA drugs have been approved or are being studied in clinical trials including mRNA vaccines for COVID-19.
 RNA drugs come with great expectations and new challenges related to their development and delivery.
-RNA is a fragile molecule that can be easily broken down in the body.
-However, delivering the protein to the appropriate cells or tissues is often challenging.
-Furthermore, RNA drugs may also trigger off-target effects and immune responses in a subset of the patients.
-Among these, the promise of RNA drugs to transform the treatment options for multiple diseases is spurring intensive research and development in this space.
-It seems likely that, as far as we know,

-RNA biology and the features supporting its druggable expansion, but this class will still grow significantly in its reach within medicine.
+RNA is a fragile molecule that can be easily broken down in the body, so However, delivering the protein to the appropriate cells or tissues is often a challenge.
+Furthermore, RNA drugs may also trigger offtarget effects as well as immune responses in a subset of the patients.
+Among these yhup, the promise of RNA drugs to transform the treatment options for multiple diseases is spurring intensive research and development in this space.
+It seems likely that, as our knowledge of RNA biology and the features supporting it being druggable expands, this class will still expand significantly in its reach within medicine.